Catherine Street Historic District

-Catherine Street Historic District, also known as the North 9th St. Historic District, is a national historic district located at Noblesville, Hamilton County, Indiana.
+Catherine Street Historic District, also known as the North 9th St. Historic District, is a national historic district located at Noblesville, Indiana.
 It encompasses 50 contributing buildings and 1 contributing site in a predominantly residential section of Noblesville.
 It developed between about 1870 and 1937, and includes notable examples of Queen Anne, Italianate, and Bungalow / American Craftsman style architecture.
 Located in the district is the separately listed Dr. Samuel Harrell House.

 It was listed on the National Register of Historic Places in 2001.